TiBeN/15khz-arcade-pkg/README.md

 -   For some graphics card, and to enables some features, Linux kernel must be patched.
--   Nvidia Drivers disallow resolutions lower than 320x200
+-   Nvidia Drivers, both proprietary and open-source `nouveau`, disallow resolutions lower than 320x200
 -   This setup requires not so obvious Xorg configuration
 -   Using 15khz monitors require the use of custom [modelines](https://en.wikipedia.org/wiki/XFree86_Modeline) which must be setup manually — There are tools for that.

-The content of this file helps to resolve theses issues by providing instructions for generating:

--   A patched Linux kernel wich allows 15Khz modelines as a deb package
--   Patched nouveau drivers allowing low resolutions as a deb package
--   Patched Mame binary using GroovyMame patch allowing Mame to generate good 15khz compatible modelines on the fly.
--   A Groovymame bash launcher which sets custom SDL env vars resolving some weird SDL related behaviors, sets the \$DISPLAY var on the right screen and tells the linker to use the patched nouveau.dri.so library.

-A Makefile is provided for automating the generation and configuration of most of the following steps.
+The following guide provides instructions for patching and installing a linux kernel, nouveau drivers and groovymame, and configuring your xorg server.

+This repository contains also a `makefile` which automate the generation and the installation of the required parts (patched kernel, nouveau drivers, groovymame) and some useful scripts (emulators launchers, 15khz resolution switchers etc.)

-Note: If your goal is to dedicate a machine for this purpose — install it into a physical arcade cabinet for example —, you should considere [GroovyArcade](https://code.google.com/archive/p/groovyarcade/), a great custom ArchLinux distribution dedicated to this and easier to install.
-`15khz-arcade-pkg` aims to do basically the same thing but manually, on Ubuntu, and is really less exaustive.
+Note: If your goal is to dedicate a machine for this purpose (into a physical arcade cabinet for example) you should considere [GroovyArcade](https://code.google.com/archive/p/groovyarcade/), a great dedicated ArchLinux distribution which works more or less out of the box. `15khz-arcade-pkg` aims to basically do the same thing but manually, on Ubuntu, and is really less exaustive.

 Motivation
 ----------